-Report Element Purpose Title Page Protects and displays laboratory title, due date, your name Abstract or Summarizes the content of the report Executive Summary Introduction Provide background information and rationale for the work.
-Ends with the laboratory objectives Methods Provides detailed description of methods and equipment used Results Presents the uninterrupted data Discussion Explores the findings of the work Conclusions States major findings related to the objectives References Presents full citations for any outside materials Appendices Provides supporting documents or information not included in the main report details of the work: it is a concise statement of the entire work from Introduction of Conclusions.
+An abstract or executive summary is typically one of two paragraphs and it is the first section of the report, placed before the introduction.
+Abstracts are typically written for laboratory exercises, whereas an executive summary is used in reports such as for your senior design project.
+In some styles, the abstract is on a separate page between the cover page and the bulk of the report.
+The abstract proves the most important details of the work: it is a concise statement of the entire work from Introduction of Conclusions.
 As a general outline, the abstract should have one introductory sentence, one sentence stating the laboratory objectives, two to three sentences on the methods, two to three sentences on the results, and one to two sentences on the conclusions.
 In no way should the abstract be copied and pasted from other sections.
 The following is an example if an adequate abstract.
 However, there are several remaining questions that the authors should answer in the abstract.